Ngum12/PeerPair-12-Neural-Network_Formative-II/README.md

   2. The model performs better at predicting class 0 (with a precision of 0.70 and recall of 0.71) but struggles with class 1 (precision of 0.57 and recall of 0.54).
 This imbalance may be due to class distribution in the data.
   3. The F1 score for class 0 (0.71) is much better than for class 1 (0.55), reflecting a higher balance between precision and recall for class 0.
   4. The choice of a small learning rate (0.0005) with SGD seems to be effective in the data training.

+- Aubin's model shows this learning dynamics:
+  1. The training accuracy steadily increases to around 0.71 while validation accuracy plateaus at approximately 0.68, indicating relatively good generalization with minimal overfitting despite the growing gap.
+  2. The loss curves show rapid initial convergence in the first 10 epochs, followed by a stable plateau around 0.6 for both training and validation loss, suggesting the model found a stable optimization point.
+  3. The validation accuracy shows periodic fluctuations between 0.67-0.68 throughout training, while maintaining overall stability, which could indicate the model is sensitive to certain batches in the validation set.
+  4. The consistent convergence pattern suggests the RMSprop optimizer with learning rate 0.0004 provided effective gradient updates.

 ### Key Findings
 - Ngum: